micha-sky/micha-sky.github.io/_posts/2015-11-30-how-to-setup-ftp-server-on-linux.markdown

 pasv_max_port=8100
 {% endhighlight %}

-also don't forget to open these port in amazon console's security group.
+also don't forget to open these ports in amazon console's security group.